ibm-cloud-docs/appid/manageidp.md

 ## Managing providers
 {: #managing-providers}

 An identity provider creates and manages information about an entity such as a user, a functional ID, or an application.
 The provider verifies the identity of the entity by using credentials, such as a password.
-Then, the IdP sends the identity information to another service provider.
-Because the identity provider authenticates the entity, {{site.data.keyword.appid_short_notm}} is able to authorize it and grant access to your apps.
+Then, the IdP sends the identity information back to {{site.data.keyword.appid_short_notm}}, which authorizes the user and then grants access to your app.
 {: shortdesc}

 1. Navigate to your service dashboard.